 The very simplest definition of delayed grief is grief that has been postponed.

-People experience delayed grief for differing reasons.
+People can experience this for many different reasons.

 Consider someone who experiences a violent death.
 The events surrounding such a death can be so horrible and their emotions so strong that they can’t face the level of pain they are experiencing, so they stuff it down.